nodejs/Release/README.md

 phases.

- * Current - Should incorporate most of the non-major (non-breaking) changes that land on `nodejs/node` master branch.
+ * Current - Should incorporate most of the non-major (non-breaking) changes that land on `nodejs/node` main branch.
  * Active LTS - New features, bug fixes, and updates that have been audited by the LTS team and have been determined to be appropriate and stable for the release line.